Johannes Brahms: Biography

-Early years (1833–1850)
+Youth (1833–1850)

+Upbringing

-Brahms's father, Johann Jakob Brahms (1806–72), was from the town of Heide in Holstein.
-The family name was also sometimes spelt 'Brahmst' or 'Brams', and derives from 'Bram', the German word for the shrub broom.
-Against the family's will, Johann Jakob pursued a career in music, arriving in Hamburg in 1826, where he found work as a jobbing musician and a string and wind player.
-In 1830, he married Johanna Henrika Christiane Nissen (1789–1865), a seamstress 17 years older than he was.
-In the same year he was appointed as a horn player in the Hamburg militia.
-Eventually he became a double-bass player in the Stadttheater Hamburg and the Hamburg Philharmonic Society.
-As Johann Jakob prospered, the family moved over the years to ever better accommodation in Hamburg.
-Johannes Brahms was born in 1833; his sister Elisabeth (Elise) had been born in 1831 and a younger brother Fritz Friedrich (Fritz) was born in 1835.
-Fritz also became a pianist; overshadowed by his brother, he emigrated to Caracas in 1867, and later returned to Hamburg as a teacher.
+Brahms's father, Johann Jakob Brahms, was from the town of Heide in Holstein.
+Against his family's will, Johann Jakob pursued a career in music, arriving in Hamburg at age 19.
+He found work playing double bass for jobs; he also played in a sextet in the Alster-pavilion in Hamburg's Jungfernstieg.
+In 1830, Johann Jakob was appointed as a horn player in the Hamburg militia.
+He married Johanna Henrika Christiane Nissen the same year.
+A middle-class seamstress 17 years his senior, she enjoyed writing letters and reading despite an apparently limited education.

+Johannes Brahms was born in 1833.
+His sister Elisabeth (Elise) had been born in 1831 and a younger brother Fritz Friedrich was born in 1835.
+The family then lived in poor apartments in the Gängeviertel quarter of Hamburg and struggled economically.
+(Johann Jakob even considered emigrating to the United States when an impresario, recognizing Johannes's talent, promised them fortune there.)
+Eventually Johann Jakob became a musician in the Philharmonisches Staatsorchester Hamburg playing double bass, horn, and flute.
+For enjoyment, he played first violin in string quartets.
+The family moved over the years to ever better accommodation in Hamburg.

+Training

 Johann Jakob gave his son his first musical training; Johannes also learnt to play the violin and the basics of playing the cello.
-From 1840 he studied piano with Otto Friedrich Willibald Cossel (1813–1865).
+From 1840 he studied piano with Otto Friedrich Willibald Cossel.
 Cossel complained in 1842 that Brahms "could be such a good player, but he will not stop his never-ending composing."

-At the age of 10, Brahms made his debut as a performer in a private concert including Beethoven's quintet for piano and winds Op.
+At the age of 10, Brahms made his debut as a performer in a private concert including Beethoven's Quintet for Piano and Winds Op.
 16 and a piano quartet by Mozart.
 He also played as a solo work an étude of Henri Herz.
 By 1845 he had written a piano sonata in G minor.
 His parents disapproved of his early efforts as a composer, feeling that he had better career prospects as a performer.

-From 1845 to 1848 Brahms studied with Cossel's teacher, the pianist and composer Eduard Marxsen (1806–1887).
+From 1845 to 1848 Brahms studied with Cossel's teacher, the pianist and composer Eduard Marxsen.
 Marxsen had been a personal acquaintance of Beethoven and Schubert, admired the works of Mozart and Haydn, and was a devotee of the music of J. S. Bach.
 Marxsen conveyed to Brahms the tradition of these composers and ensured that Brahms's own compositions were grounded in that tradition.

+Recitals

 In 1847 Brahms made his first public appearance as a solo pianist in Hamburg, playing a fantasy by Sigismund Thalberg.
 His first full piano recital, in 1848, included a fugue by Bach as well as works by Marxsen and contemporary virtuosi such as Jacob Rosenhain.
 A second recital in April 1849 included Beethoven's Waldstein sonata and a waltz fantasia of his own composition and garnered favourable newspaper reviews.